gorkhadev/gorkha.dev/syllabus/ruby/section-three/file-handling.md

 ## Getting Information about File

-Sometimes it is necessary to find information about a file before even performing any operations.
+Sometimes it is necessary to find information about a file before performing any operations.
-Ruby provides many different handy methods for this very purpose.
+Ruby provides many different methods for this very purpose.

 We will see few common methods below: